Academic Calendar

 Students may elect to take some courses for credit/no credit.
 In such courses, the instructor will submit a letter grade for the student and the registrar will convert that grade as follows: A grade of C or above shall be converted to CR, meaning that the student earned credit towards graduation requirements, and a grade of CD or below shall be converted to NC, meaning that the student earned no credit.
 In neither case shall the grade be included when calculating the student’s GPA.
 The policy for credit/no credit is as follows:

-• If a student has reached the maximum of 18 credits, an exception may be made for those courses required by the major and graded only on a CR/NC basis.
-The exception needs the permission of the Vice President for Academics
+- If a student has reached the maximum of 18 credits, an exception may be made for those courses required by the major and graded only on a CR/NC basis.
+The exception needs the permission of the Vice President for Academic Affairs and Institutional Effectiveness

 Dean’s List